-But have you ever thought, who designed them?
+But have you ever thought of who designed them?
 Is there a reason behind their format?
-This week we will be taking an in depth look onto these so-known symbols and the intriguing stories behind them.
+This week we will be taking an in-depth look into these so-known symbols and the intriguing stories behind them.

 This icon is everywhere and across various media platforms.
-But we are left with the question, where did it come from?!
+But we are left with a question: Where did it come from?!

 There is no exact idea of when this icon was originated.
 What we can say is that it was brought out from the 60s, the era of audiovisual and reel.
 The original triangle brought up the idea of time as an arrow, with its direction indicating whether time was going forward or backwards.
 The great success of this icon was due mainly to the globalization of the electronic equipment industry.

-The idea behind this symbol came up with Neptune Trident Dreizack.
+The idea behind this symbol was Neptune Trident Dreizack.
 The trident symbolizes power, in the sense of being a single connector for multiple devices.
 The different shapes at the ends symbolize the drive.

 Of all the symbols on this list, Bluetooth definitely has the best story.

-In the tenth century Danish King Harald Blåtand loved the blue fruit (blueberries) and so his teeth were always stained with blue.
+In the tenth century, Danish King Harald Blåtand loved the blue fruit (blueberries) so much, his teeth were always stained with blue.
 The English translation of his last name is – you guessed it – Bluetooth.

 On / Off

-In 1973, the International Electrotechnical Commission came to the conclusion that a circle interrupted by a small bar in the center represent the state of “standby” for electronics (going back to the binary system).
-However, the Institute of Electronics and Electrical Engineers (IEEE) found this to be a very vague definition, and decided that the symbol should simply represent “on/off”.
+In 1973, the International Electrotechnical Commission came to the conclusion that a circle interrupted by a small bar in the center represents the state of “standby” for electronics (going back to the binary system).
+However, the Institute of Electronics and Electrical Engineers (IEEE) found this to be a very vague definition and decided that the symbol should simply represent “on/off”.

-The icon, looking something like a diagram, was developed by Alex King in December 2006 and bought by ShareThis in 2007.
-Originally made for the generic action to share a page, whether via social bookmarking or simply via email.
+The icon, looking something like a diagram, was developed by Alex King in December of 2006 and bought by ShareThis in 2007.
+It was originally made for the generic action to share a page, whether via social bookmarking or simply via email.